Horlar-1st/Analyzing-Students-Mental-Health/README.md

 | `todep`         | Total score of depression (PHQ-9 test)           |
 | `tosc`          | Total score of social connectedness (SCS test)   |
 | `toas`          | Total score of acculturative stress (ASISS test) |

+## How to Use
+---
+- Download the repository as a zip file
+- Extract the files
+- Run the `notebook.ipynb`.
+It is a Jupyter notebook.